Skip to main content

 Since my PhD, I have worked consistently on the theme of testimony.
 From 2013 to 2014, I was Research Associate and Publications Coordinator with the ERC-funded, multi-disciplinary research agency, Forensic Architecture(Opens in new window), who have increasingly investigated environmental violence and ecocide alongside human rights abuses.
 This prompted me to expand my interest in witnessing and testimony within the arts and humanities to the broader fields of human rights, humanitarianism, geography/spatial politics, legal theory and environmental justice.

-Since 2016, in dialogue with co-authors/editors and through numerous workshops and publications, I have contributed to developing the field of ‘postcolonial ecologies’, a subfield of Environmental Humanities and Post/Decolonial Studies.
-Notable here is the introduction to the special issue of Third Text, ‘The Wretched Earth: Botanical Conflicts and Artistic Interventions’ (2018), which I co-edited with Dr Ros Gray.
+Since 2016, in dialogue with co-authors/editors and through numerous workshops and publications, I have contributed to developing the field of ‘postcolonial ecologies’, a subfield of environmental humanities and post/decolonial Studies.
+Notable here is the introduction to the special issue of Third Text, ‘The Wretched Earth: Botanical Conflicts and Artistic Interventions (2018), which I co-edited with Dr Ros Gray.
 The special issue brought together environmentalism and postcolonialism through the specific lens of contemporary art practices that explore and intervene in the cultures, politics and systems of representation generated by human interaction with the soil.
-I have also developed work around the cultural politics, epistemologies and systems of representation of botany, for instance in the international conference co-organised with Professor Matthew Fuller, ‘Cultivation: Vegetal Lives, Global Systems and the Politics of Planting’(Opens in new window) in 2016.
+I have also developed work around the cultural politics, epistemologies and systems of representation of botany, for instance in the international conference co-organized with Professor Matthew Fuller, ‘Cultivation: Vegetal Lives, Global Systems and the Politics of Planting’ in 2016.

-Since 2018, I have lectured internationally and published on ‘more-than-human’ witnessing collectivities, proposing that seminal twentieth-century humanities literature be de-anthropocentrised and placed in conversation with the posthumanities, postcolonialism and critical indigenous studies in order to respond to the legal, political, epistemological and aesthetic challenges of contemporary environmental violence.
+Since 2018, I have lectured internationally and published on alternative forums and epistemologies for testifying to environmental violence.
+This has included ‘more-than-human’ witnessing collectivities, proposing that seminal twentieth-century humanities literature be de-anthropocentrised and placed in conversation with the posthumanities, postcolonialism and critical Indigenous studies in order to respond to the legal, political, epistemological and aesthetic challenges of contemporary environmental violence.

-I am currently working on a monograph, Staging Environmental Justice.
+I am currently working on a monograph, Rehearsing Environmental Justice.
 Here the crime of ecocide, as a violation of both human and nonhuman rights, is examined in relation to a variety of forums for testimony.
 Addressing global people’s tribunals alongside staged trials and hearings, I ask what environmental justice might look like within and beyond the framework of international law and how experimental, speculative forums can enact a decolonial imaginary of environmental justice.
 I address artistic, theatrical and grassroots activist works from West Africa, India and Europe and recent people’s assemblies, including practices of ‘abolitionist ecologies’ and demands for environmental reparations.
-Part of this was presented at a performative event I co-convened at the Haus der Kulturen der Welt(Opens in new window) (Berlin) in 2022.
+Part of this was presented at a performative event, ‘Performing Environmental Justice’, that I co-convened with theatre director Zuleikha Chaudhari at the Haus der Kulturen der Welt (Berlin) in 2022.

 As much as writing and engaging with theory, I thrive on working with practitioners such as artists, performers, architects, lawyers and activists, both in the classroom and beyond.
 I regularly take part in and organise public lectures, seminars and workshops in cultural spaces globally.
 Across my research and teaching I am interested in the propositional – rather than simply representational – role of contemporary art and performance practices.
 As such, I do not approach art works and cultural events as ‘objects of analysis’, but as tools and catalysts through which to re-think key concepts within international politics and to potentially perform politics otherwise.

-Born in Kenya and raised in the UK, I have in recent years spent an increasing amount of time moving between the UK and France and am invested in grappling with the echoes and divergences between the postcolonial presents of the two countries, as well as their former colonies.
+Born in Kenya and raised in the UK, prior to joining ULIP in 2022, I spent an increasing amount of time moving between the UK and France and am invested in grappling with the echoes and divergences between the postcolonial presents of the two countries, as well as their former colonies.

 Qualifications